dillondoxey/vault-aws-workshop/docs/aws/vault-oss/aws-auth-method.md

 name: vault-aws-auth-method-1
 # Authenticating to Vault using AWS
 * Auth methods are the components in Vault that perform authentication.
-* They are responsible for assigning identity and policies to users, programs, or machines.
+* Auth methods are responsible for assigning identity and policies to users, programs, or machines.
 * Vault's [AWS Auth Method](https://www.vaultproject.io/docs/auth/aws/) provides an automated mechanism to retrieve a Vault token for IAM principals and AWS EC2 instances.
 * This method securely provides your AWS-based applications access to secrets stored in HashiCorp Vault without passwords.